devspace-sh/devspace/docs/pages/cli/deployment/deployment-types.md

 devspace add deployment [deployment-name] --dockerfile="" devspace add deployment [deployment-name] --dockerfile="" --image="my-registry.tld/[username]/[image]"
 ```
 The difference between the first command and the second one is that the second one specifically defines where the Docker image should be pushed to after building the Dockerfile.
-In the first command, DevSpace CLI would assume that you want to use the [DevSpace Container Registry](/docs/cloud/images/dscr-io) provided by DevSpace Cloud.
+In the first command, DevSpace would assume that you want to use the [DevSpace Container Registry](/docs/cloud/images/dscr-io) provided by DevSpace Cloud.

 > If you are using a private Docker registry, make sure to [login to this registry](/docs/image-building/registries/authentication).